-- 6. Use or store hazardous materials in excess of the quantities permitted in a residential structure. - f.
-Conditions of approval established by the Planning Board may specify: - 1.
-Hours of operation; - 2.
+- 1. Hours of operation; - 2.
 Maximum number of customer/client visits that may occur in any one (1) day; and - 3.
 The maximum number of customers/clients that can be present at any one time. - g.
 Retail sales shall be limited to goods made and/or prepared on site. - h.
 No other business shall be permitted to share, let or sublet space for professional use. - i.
 All lighting, noise, sign and parking requirements of this law shall be met.

-Low Impact Home Occupations
+Low ImpactMinor Impact Home Occupations

 - a.
 No external evidence of such use shall be permitted except for one sign not exceeding two square feet in area. - b.
-No more than fifteen percent (15%) of floor area of the dwelling unit or 500 square feet of an accessory building may be used in connection with a low impact home occupation, whichever is lesser. - c.
+No more than fifteen percent (15%) of floor area of the dwelling unit or 500 square feet of an accessory building may be used in connection with a minorlow impact home occupation, whichever is lesser. - c.
 There shall be no exterior storage of materials to be used in conjunction with a home occupation. - d.
 There shall be no heavy earth moving equipment, tractor trailers, or other similar specialized vehicles upon the property utilized for the home occupation. - e.
-Only the person or persons who occupy the dwelling and two (2) additional persons may be employed by the low impact home occupation at any one time.
+Only the person or persons who occupy the dwelling and two (2) additional persons may be employed by the low impactminor impact home occupation at any one time.

-High Impact Home Occupations
+High ImpactMajor Impact Home Occupations

 - a.
-No more than twenty-five percent (25%) of the floor area of the dwelling unit or 1000 square feet of an accessory building may be used in connection with a high impact home occupation, whichever is lesser. - b.
-All storage of equipment, materials, goods, or supplies shall also meet all requirements for such use pursuant to this Article V. All exterior storage used in conjunction with a high impact home occupation must be screened from view or stored within structures and not visible from the public way or adjacent properties. - d.
-Only the person or persons who occupy the dwelling and four (4) additional persons may be employed by the high impact home occupation at any one time. - e.
+No more than twenty-five percent (25%) of the floor area of the dwelling unit or 1000 square feet of an accessory building may be used in connection with a high-major impact home occupation, whichever is lesser. - b.
+All storage of equipment, materials, goods, or supplies shall also meet all requirements for such use pursuant to this Article V. All exterior storage used in conjunction with a high major impact home occupation must be screened from view or stored within structures and not visible from the public way or adjacent properties. - d.
+Only the person or persons who occupy the dwelling and four (4) additional persons may be employed by the high-major impact home occupation at any one time. - e.
 Adequate parking shall be provided for all home occupants, employees and customers so as not to cause parking congestion or a visual disturbance to the character of the neighborhood.